JurajLieskovsky/OptimalControl/src/Duality.md

 \end{aligned}
 $$

-(*The second condition means we are looking only for bounded solutions*)
+The second condition states that we consider on $\lambda$ and $\mu$ such that the dual function is bounded.
+This is necessary for the problem to be well posed.

 ### (Weak duality) theorem
 If $x^*$ is the solution to the primal problem and $(\lambda^*,\mu^*)$ is the solution to the dual problem, then